dmahlow/system/README.md

 ### Models and collections

 Models won't inherit directly from Backbone.Model.
-Instead we're using our own [SystemApp.BaseModel](base.html), which extends Backbone's model with special methods like `save`, `generateId`, etc. Same thing for collections, which should inherit from [SystemApp.BaseCollection](base.html).
+Instead we're using our own `SystemApp.BaseModel`, which extends Backbone's model with special methods like `save`, `generateId`, etc. Same thing for collections, which should inherit from `SystemApp.BaseCollection`.

 All models are located under the folder `/assets/js/models`, and each model has its own specific collection implemented at the end of the same file.